 Having qualified with a level 7 Certificate in Counselling Supervision in 2011, I supervised a team of 9 staff members within a Therapeutic Community setting for over 7 years and have supervised staff from local therapeutic charities such as St John’s Ambulance, Red Cross and Douglas McMillan.

-I am currently supervising the work of therapists working in the NHS, HM Prison service, Savana, Dove Service and two local addiction services.
+I have experience in supervising the work of therapists working in the NHS, HM Prison service, Savana, Dove Service and two local addiction services.

 I offer supervision to voluntary sector and statutory sector organisations such as local charities and therapists in private practice.
 I thoroughly enjoy working with therapists in supervision and encourage exploration and expression that captures the therapeutic relationships the therapists have with their clients.

 I am an Approved Supervisor with the National Counselling Society.